Mostowfi ol-Mamalek: The Second Term

 Mostowfi's second appointment as prime minister coincided with the onset of World War I. Iran had declared neutrality in the war and the country further reinforced its neutral stance by appointing Mostowfi, who was known to support neutrality.
 However, his government leaned towards the German and the Turks.
-It is important to note that being pro-German in this regard was simply seen as a political move to support a third nation that may aid in curbing the influence of the British and Russians in Iran.
+Being pro-German in this regard was simply seen as a political move to support a third nation that may aid in curbing the influence of the British and Russians in Iran.

 Mostowfi approached the Russian authorities and asked that they withdraw their troops from Azerbaijan as their presence gave the Turks a reason to invade.
 The Russians responded by asking what guarantees could be given that their withdrawal would not be followed by the insertion of the Turks.
-The absence of a centralized state in Iran can help explain why Mostowfi's cabinet, and the Shah, were both impotent on this matter.
+The absence of a centralised state in Iran can help explain why Mostowfi's cabinet, and the Shah, were both impotent on this matter.

-In this second term Mostowfi also showed he was taking a stance in relation to the modernization of Iran.
+In this second term Mostowfi also showed he was taking a stance in relation to the modernisation of Iran.
 In the program of his second cabinet Mostowfi proposed the abolition of the old pensions system, completion of the new Code, the founding of a secular law school to train personnel for the Ministry of Justice, the founding of several schools for girls and new laws to govern telegraphic communications.
 These proposals were rejected by the Majlis in 1914.

 Mostowfi was also elected as MP for Tehran, but resigned in order to become prime minister.
 His manifesto included several concepts that the Third Majlis passed including laws such as the Military Conscription Act, Ministry of Finance constitution bill and Real Estate tax law.

 Mostowfi resigned from his position after both his neutral and withdrawal of Russian forces policies failed.